Domestic policy of the George W. Bush administration: LGBT issues

-Racial diversity
+Minorities, civil rights and affirmative action

+Bush endorsed civil rights and appointed black people, women and gay people to high positions.
+The premier cabinet position, Secretary of State, went to Colin Powell (2001–2005), the first Black at that high a level.
+He was followed by Condoleezza Rice (2005–2009), the first Black woman.
+Attorney General Alberto Gonzales (2005–2007) was and remains in 2024 the highest appointed Hispanic in the history of American government.
+In addition Bush appointed the first senior officials who were publicly gay.
+However he campaigned against quotas, and warned that affirmative action that involved quotas were unacceptable.
+He deliberately selected minorities known as opponents of affirmative action for key civil rights positions.
+Thus in 2001 Bush nominated Linda Chavez to be the first Latina in the cabinet as Secretary of Labor.
+She had to withdraw when it was reported that a decade earlier she had hired an illegal immigrant.

-According to a CNN exit poll, Bush's support from African-Americans increased during his presidency from 9% of the black vote in 2000 to 11% in 2004.
+According to a CNN exit poll, Bush's support from African Americans increased during his presidency from 9% of the black vote in 2000 to 11% in 2004.
 An increase in Ohio (from 9% to 16%, each ± about 5%) may have helped give the victory to Bush over Kerry.

-Although Bush expressed appreciation for the Supreme Court's ruling upholding the selection of college applicants for purposes of diversity, his Administration filed briefs against it.
+Although Bush expressed appreciation for the Supreme Court's ruling upholding the selection of college applicants for purposes of diversity, his administration filed briefs against it.
 Bush has said he opposes government sanctioned and enforced quotas and racial preferences, but that the private and public sector should be encouraged to reach out to accomplished minorities to increase employment diversity.

 In August 2005, a report by the United States Commission on Civil Rights states that "the government fails to seriously consider race-neutral alternatives as the Constitution requires."
 Chairman Gerald A. Reynolds explained, "Federal agencies do not independently evaluate, conduct research, collect data, or periodically review programs to determine whether race-neutral strategies will provide an adequate alternative to race-conscious programs."
 Civil rights groups expressed concern that the report was an attack on affirmative action inconsistent with Grutter v.
 Bollinger.

-In his first term, Bush appointed Colin Powell as Secretary of State.
-Powell was the first African-American man to serve in that position, and was succeeded by Condoleezza Rice: Rice became the first African-American woman to hold the post.
-In 2005, he appointed Alberto Gonzales as the United States Attorney General, the first Hispanic to hold that position.

-Bush met with the National Urban League, the nation's oldest civil rights organization during his term of office as well.